silverstripe/cwp/docs/en/02_Features/00_Pre_configuration.md

   and pre-configures search results (optional boosting and synonyms) and several recipe included modules.
   * [mysite/_config/config.yml](https://gitlab.cwp.govt.nz/cwp/cwp-installer/blob/1.2.0/mysite/_config/config.yml) (*mandatory, but part of your project and customisable) - The `cwp/cwp-installer` includes some pre-configured options that you may customise (the defaults will work with CWP out of the box).
-  * [mysite/_config/blog.yml](https://gitlab.cwp.govt.nz/cwp/cwp-installer/blob/1.2.0/mysite/_config/blog.yml) (*optional, if using blogging feature on CWP) - Pre-configures a set of blogging features whn using the optional "blogging recipe" (see [Blogging developer docs](blogging)).
+  * [mysite/_config/blog.yml](https://gitlab.cwp.govt.nz/cwp/cwp-installer/blob/1.2.0/mysite/_config/blog.yml) (*optional, if using blogging feature on CWP) - Pre-configures a set of blogging features when using the optional "blogging recipe" (see [Blogging developer docs](blog_recipe)).